 Audiobooks are delightful.
 If I've got a road trip coming up, or when I want a distraction from my morning commute, audiobooks are a great, hands-free way of getting through my to-do list and to-read pile at the same time.

 Below are 16 of the best audiobooks out there for sci-fi and fantasy readers, selected for the quality of the story itself, the standard of narration, and the book's suitability for an aural adaptation.
 Can't choose just one to start with?
 Sign up for an Audible 30-day trial, and you can listen to two transportive books for free!
 Of course, it's impossible to include all the great audiobooks out there in one list.
 If we've missed one of your favorite literary listens, let us know in the comments below!

-If you haven’t read Neil Gaiman’s beloved novel about a battle between the Old Gods and the New Gods of America, you still have time to squeeze in the audiobook before the second season of the Starz TV adaptation premieres in 2019.
+If you haven’t read Neil Gaiman’s beloved novel about a battle between the Old Gods and the New Gods of America, you are in for a treat.
 There are two American Gods audiobooks; the first based on the original published text, the second a full-cast 10th anniversary edition with the author's preferred text.
 I recommend the latter, which has 12,000 words more than than the original audiobook, and features an introduction read by Gaiman himself, as well as a full cast of performers bringing his unforgettable vision of America to life.

 American Gods follows Shadow (voiced in the 10th anniversary edition by Daniel Oreskes), a convict suddenly released from prison after his wife and best friend die in a car accident.
 In the wake of this tragedy, Shadow starts working for the mysterious Mr. Wednesday (Ron McLarty), and embarks on an eye-opening road trip with his new employer—a journey that brings Shadow face-to-face with the Gods of America.